2025 BIRGIT NILSSON PRIZE

 The Executive Committee of the Festival

-BIRGIT NILSSON PRIZE PRESS RELEASE BIRGIT NILSSON LEGACY ABOUT THE FESTIVAL
+AWARD CEREMONY - PRESS RELEASE BIRGIT NILSSON PRIZE PRESS RELEASE BIRGIT NILSSON LEGACY ABOUT THE FESTIVAL

-OCTOBER 21: WATCH THE OFFICIAL BIRGIT NILSSON AWARD CEREMONY LIVE!
+(RE)LIVE THE OFFICIAL BIRGIT NILSSON AWARD CEREMONY!